UntimelyRock/ProxMine/README.md

 # Prox mine is a proximity chat for Mindustry
 This project was created from the timplate https://github.com/Anuken/MindustryJavaModTemplate, most of the build.gradle is original to the template, however almost all other code is my own unless stated otherwise.
 For a complete list of changes you can review the Git change logs.

 ProxMine is still very much a work in progress, This mod is far from finished.
+And in its current state dosent even work.
+This repository is open so that anyone with experience that cares can give me advice

 //everything after this is from the template
 ## Building for Desktop Testing